heoj10272/heoj10272.github.io/_posts/study/aws/2022-06-11-SAA ExamTopics 51~60.md

 <hr/>
 <br>

-Answer :
+Answer : B

 해설 :

+Highly resilient, fault-tolerant network connections are key to a well-architected system. <br>
+AWS recommends connecting from multiple data centers for physical location redundancy.

-1차 시도 :
+1차 시도 : A

 <br>
 <hr/>